-Eat less meat & get creative with it
+Eat less meat and get creative with it

 Make it yourself

 Do you normally add things like sprouts to your salads and sandwiches?
 Grab a mason jar and some cheesecloth and start sprouting your own!
-It’s easy, and in 3-6 days you’ll have a whole jar of fresh food that you grew on your countertop for just pennies.
-Get creative and try new things.
+It’s easy, cheap healthy food that you'll have just 3-6 days later.

 Shop your pantry